SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 > * with a large team, who gets the benefit of this support?
 > * the amount of funding available for something like a sabbatical is likely not even close to what an experienced developer would be making "normally."
 > * Not sure the amount of money I'd need to take time away from work could ever be something that someone is willing to donate/supply for my projects.
-> * The donations/sponsorship can't even compensatie for one hour of my paid job.
+> * The donations/sponsorship can't even compensate for one hour of my paid job.
 > * .NET community is typically not open for paying
-> * hard to start such process not having enough experience in monetisation.
+> * hard to start such process not having enough experience in monetization.
 > * Irregular injections of time/money aren't going to help long term.

 Notable general feedback: